worldamazing/plan/docs/implementation.md

 > - **Food Production and Distribution**: Sustainable farms, local markets, and distribution centers to ensure access to nutritious and delicious food.
 > - **Infrastructure**: Roads, bridges, energy grids, and communication networks designed for sustainability and efficiency.
 > - **Public Transportation**: High-speed trains, buses, and community transportation systems to connect people and reduce reliance on private vehicles.
-> - **Libraries and Knowledge Hubs**: Spaces for research, collaboration, and access to information.
+> - **Libraries and Knowledge Hubs**: Public spaces for learning, collaboration, and access to curated information and historical records.
-> - **Knowledge and Research Facilities**: Laboratories and innovation centers to advance knowledge and technology.
+> - **Research and Innovation Centers**: Advanced facilities for scientific discovery, technological development, and groundbreaking solutions that benefit humanity.
 > - **Cultural Institutions**: Museums, historical preservation projects, and community workshops to honor and celebrate human history and diversity.
 > - **Clothing and Textiles**: Comfortable and sustainable clothing options for all climates and preferences.
 > - **Renewable Energy Systems**: Solar farms, wind turbines, and other clean energy solutions.
 > - **Water Management Systems**: Clean water access, desalination plants, and waste-water recycling systems.
 > - **Waste Management and Recycling**: Facilities to manage, reduce, and repurpose waste sustainably.
-> - **Technology Innovation Centers**: Spaces dedicated to developing cutting-edge technologies that benefit humanity.
 > - **Animal Welfare and Ecosystem Support**: Sanctuaries, wildlife reserves, and sustainable agriculture practices to support biodiversity.
 > - **Global Communication Platforms**: Tools for transparent, inclusive global discussions.
 > - **Emergency Response Infrastructure**: Systems to respond quickly and effectively to natural disasters and crises.